Employee Experience – what is and how to measure it

 Now-what do I do with employee experience patterns and sense-making?

-Up to this point, you have been very light in your facilitation and questions.
+You have been very light in your facilitation and questions up to this point.
 The group is making sense of the data.
 They are building resilient progress-steps to reinforce patterns and create new ways for employees to experience the workplace.

 A way to conclude might be;